austinsonger/Fedramp-Moderate/plans/ssp.md

 ### 8.3.
 Leveraged Authorizations <a href="#_heading-h.3o7alnk" id="_heading-h.3o7alnk"></a>

-_Instruction: The FedRAMP program qualifies different service layers for Authorizations.
-One or multiple service layers can be qualified in one System Security Plan.
-If a lower-level layer has been granted an Authorization and another higher-level layer represented by this SSP plans to leverage a lower layer’s Authorization, this System Security Plan must clearly state that intention.
-If an information system does not leverage any pre-existing Authorizations, write “None” in the first column of the table that follows.
-Add as many rows as necessary in the table that follows._

-_Delete this and all other instructions from your final version of this document._

 The Enter Information System Abbreviation Choose an item leverages a pre-existing FedRAMP Authorization.
 FedRAMP Authorizations leveraged by this Enter Information System Abbreviation are listed in Table 8-3 Leveraged Authorizations that follows.